-Last year one of Taylor‘s papers for her English 101 class was about broccoli.
-I thought it was so good that I asked her if we could put it on my website.
-The thing I was impressed with was just how many important health benefits were associated with just one food.
+My daughter Taylor once wrote a paper for her English 101 class about broccoli.
+It’s so good that I asked her if we could put it on my website.
+One of the things that I was most impressed with was just how many incredible health benefits were associated with just one food.

 Broccoli the Magnificent

 “Jimmy!
 You may not leave the table until you finish your broccoli!”
 This resounding mandate, or the memory of it, spoken by many loving mothers, strikes fear into the heart of broccoli haters everywhere.
 It is unfortunate that so many people are disgusted by the thought of eating these extremely nutritious miniature trees.
 If broccoli haters only knew some of the incredible effects of broccoli on a human body, perhaps the age-old quandary of trying to convince people to eat their broccoli would be alleviated.
 Just a few of the amazing benefits of regularly eating broccoli are: improved health, anti-aging, and cancer prevention.